johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 If you read my earlier [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm) article, you may have noticed that the _structure_ of this package (e.g., the `package.json` file, the `tsconfig.json` file, the presence of the `index.ts` file in the root folder) follows that pattern exactly.
 As a result, publishing this package is as simple as this:

-`npm publish`
+> npm publish

 Assuming you have an `npmjs.com` account, that is.
 Seriously, that's it!

-Of course, you can always use this [ready-made @nestjsplus/knex]() pacakge, built _exactly_ as describe in this article.
+Of course, you can always use this [ready-made @nestjsplus/knex]() package, built _exactly_ as describe in this article.

 ### Conclusion

-If you've been following this series, you've now learned an important architectural pattern for building modular NestJS services and modules, and composing them into applications.
-With the power of schematics, you can now automatically generate the boilerplate code to implement this powerful pattern.
+If you've been following this series, you've previousl learned an important architectural pattern for building modular NestJS services and modules, and composing them into applications.
+Now, with the power of schematics, you can automatically generate the boilerplate code to implement this powerful pattern.
 In future articles, I'll show you how to build your own schematics to extend the power of NestJS and the NestJS CLI even further!

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/G7Qnnhy) for more happy discussions about NestJS.
 I post there as _Y Prospect_.